One Motorsport

-One Motorsport (formerly BTC Racing) is a British auto racing team based in Brackley, Northamptonshire owned and run by Steve Dudman.
+One Motorsport (with Starline Racing) is a British auto racing team based in Brackley, Northamptonshire owned and run by Steve Dudman.
 The team is best known for competing in the British Touring Car Championship.

 British Touring Car Championship

 Lexus IS (2006–2007)

 They ran 2 Lexus IS 200 cars for Chris Stockton and Darren Dowling in the latter two rounds of the 2006 British Touring Car Championship season in preparation for a fuller campaign the following season.

 They retained Stockton for 2007 but signed Nick Leason as their second driver, although he ultimately only contested the first 3 rounds.

 Lexus IS and SEAT Toledo (2008)

 For 2008, Stockton was joined initially by truck racing champion Stuart Oliver.
 They replaced the Lexus cars with ex-Motorbase SEATs after two rounds, but had little success.
 The team missed round 6 at Snetterton after reported financial problems.
 Gareth Howell made two appearances in place of Oliver.

 The team were looking to enter the 2009 British Touring Car Championship season with two SEAT Leóns, but decided against this.